-They see a lot of the world, but always remain connected to their homeland: Our crew.
-You can read their insider tips for Austria here.
+They see a lot of the world, but always remain connected to their homeland: our crew.
+You can read their insider tips for Austria right here.

 Where did you grow up and why is it particularly lovely there?

 Nikola: My homeland Tyrol is known for its picturesque landscape with high mountains that invite you to go hiking and skiing.
 Especially winter sportsmen will find their heart's desire here!
 In addition to nature, Tyrol is also known for its numerous historical sites and customs.
 Traditions such as carnival races at the end of winter, Easter customs, mountain fires at the solstice, magnificent alpine pasture cattle drives and atmospheric Christmas markets in December form a cultural circle throughout the whole year.
 This colourful diversity makes my home Tyrol one of the most beautiful places in the world.
 If you want to learn more about Tyrol or plan a weekend there, I recommend the following tips.

 Carinthia - Land of Lakes

 Patrick: I grew up just outside Klagenfurt in the village of Kleinbuch.
 I like being there a lot because you are surrounded by forests and can enjoy the peace and silence.
 I particularly like the view from my room.
 When I open the shutters in the morning and look outside, I can see pure nature all the way to the Gerlitzen, a mountain where Carinthians love to ski.
 In summer I like to spend the day at one of the numerous lakes in Carinthia.
 My favourite one: The Lake Wörth ("Wörthersee").
 The water is nice and warm, clean and the atmosphere is unique.
 Would you like to find out more?
 Click here for some tips for a perfect weekend in Klagenfurt.

 What is Austria’s best culinary delicacy for you, and where do you eat it?

 Kaiserschmarren and Roast Pork from Austria